iremkapucuoglu/p4b-website/content/de/_index.md

     and plan for a balanced future.
 By providing understandable planning tools, we are transforming spatial and transport planning towards a more open, joyful and efficient reality. '
-  heading: Playground for shaping livable spaces
+  heading: Spielwiese zur Gestaltung lebenswerter Räume
   image: "/images/charles-deluvio-lks7vei-eag-unsplash.jpg"
   video: ''
   background_image: "/images/bg-4.svg"